Entropy-10/test-open-bot/README.md

    bun pushCmds
    ```

-4. **Start the Bot**: Run the following command to start the Zenith bot in development mode:
+4. **Start the Bot**: Run the following command to start the TEST Bot in development mode:

    ```shell
    bun dev